House Bill 2504 Fall 2011 Course Syllabus SRGT-1505-01 - Introduction to Surgical Technology

 In accordance with the mission of LSC-PA, SRGT 1505 Intro to Surgical Technology assists the student to develop the particular skills, knowledge, and attitudes necessary for success as a surgical technologist.
 Upon successful completion of the course, the student should be able to:

-1. Explain the physical, interpersonal, and ethical aspects of operating room environment.
+1. Explain the physical, interpersonal, and ethical aspects of the operating room environment.

 2. Relate basic concepts of surgical pharmacology and anesthesia